nicohein/looker-exploration/hypothetical_code/liquid.md

 {% endfor %}
 ```

-As the pseudocode in line 4 indicates, another set of field reference operations would become necessary
+As the pseudocode in line 4 indicates, another set of field reference operations would become necessary.

 ### Field Reference Operations